People rejected, allergic to Pfizer-BioNTech or Moderna vaccines to be reimbursed if they get Sinovac COVID-19 jab at private clinics

 There are about 34,000 such individuals, said MOH in a press release, adding that details will be made known to them in the coming week.

-The announcement comes as MOH announced that it would select around 20 private clinics across Singapore to be licensed providers of the Sinovac vaccine under the Special Access Route.
+The announcement comes as MOH said that it would select around 20 private clinics across Singapore to be licensed providers of the Sinovac vaccine under the Special Access Route.

 "The vaccines from our current stock will be released for free to successful providers," said MOH.